Office of Education and Training

 About the Office of Education and Training

 The strong commitment of the HDFCCC to education and mentoring is reflected in Center-specific efforts, as well as in the integration and coordination between the HDFCCC and other UCSF wide career enhancement programs and initiatives.
-The Office of Education and Training (OET) was created to coordinate these efforts, leveraged the rich learning environment, resources and opportunities available within the greater UCSF campus community, to complement HDFCCC activities and develop new education programs were needed.
+The Office of Education and Training (OET) was created to coordinate these efforts -- leveraging the rich learning environment, resources, and opportunities available within the greater UCSF campus community -- to complement HDFCCC activities and develop new education programs where needed.
 The OET is led by Associate Director for Education Dr. Emily Bergsland.

 Emily Bergsland, MD - Associate Director of Education